nsacyber/HIRS/docs/install/validation-run.md

 ---
-title: Provisioner Run
+title: Validation Run
 ---

-# Provisioner Run
+# Validation Run

 Running the Provisioner is the same thing as running the Validation.
 If you are new to HIRS and want a step-by-step tutorial, it is best to start with